5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 donkey, bird, , rat, dog, 
 ~~~

-Note that the parentheses are used here for grouping.
+Note the parentheses used here for grouping.

 ### Optional items

 The `?` makes the preceeding token optional.
-If you want to find either "November" or its shortcut "Nov":
+If you want to find either _November_ or its shortcut _Nov_:

 ~~~
       'Nov(ember)?' ⎕R ''⊣ '...October, November, December; ...
 Oct, Nov, Dec'